rowdenw/rowdenw.github.io/_posts/2021-03-20-Think-Anthropocene.md

 knit: (function(inputFile, encoding) {
   rmarkdown::render(inputFile, encoding = encoding, output_dir = "../_posts") })
 discussion_id: Think-Anthropocene
 excerpt: The pressures we exert on the planet have become so great that scientists are considering whether the Earth has entered an entirely new geological epoch, the Anthropocene, or the age of humans.
-It means that we are the first people to live in an age defined by human choice, in which the dominant risk to our survival is ourselves.
+Perhaps the biggest problem facing humanity is climate change.
+How many people are able to take on the challenge of thinking about this?
 layout: post
 mermaid: true
 tags: